-Ecuador is a patchwork of ethnic, regional and racial identities - a complex legacy of its indigenous and colonial past.
+Ecuador is a patchwork of ethnic identities, a complex legacy of its indigenous and colonial past.

 Traditionally a farming country, Ecuador's economy was transformed after the 1960s by the growth of industry and the discovery of oil.
 There was rapid growth and progress in health, education and housing.

 Ecuador has many geographical zones, including Andean peaks, tropical rainforests and - 1,000km (600 miles) off the coast - the volcanic Galapagos Islands, home to the animals and birds whose evolutionary adaptations shaped Charles Darwin's theories.

 REPUBLIC OF ECUADOR: FACTS

 - Area: 256,370 sq km

 - Life expectancy: 74 years (men) 80 years (women)

 A liberal supporter of the free market, Mr Lasso ended 14 years of centre-left rule when he won the 2021 presidential election, narrowly beating his socialist opponent Andes Arauz.